 - Get Clarity on the Siding Warranty, and Ensure it is Part of the Price

 - Reputation is Everything: Does Your Siding Installer Pass Muster?

 - Siding Contractors Get Second Opinions—You Should, Too

 Siding and Your Home

-Your contractor is well versed in how your specific project is going to impact your house.
-They’ve visited your house and assessed its potential, its needs, and its challenges.
-On this front, it’s in their interest to ensure the highest possible siding installation.
+Your contractor will be well versed in how your specific project is going to impact your house.
+During your appointment, they will examine your house and assessed its potential, needs, and challenges.
+On this front, it is in their interest to ensure the highest possible siding installation.
 The initial, ongoing, and continued success of their installation is paramount to their near and future prospects.

 - Holes from insects or birds